University of Massachusets Athletics

 Jana Drummond

 Drummond led Massachusetts through a stellar 2025 campaign, earning ECAC Coach of The Year honors after coaching the Minutewomen to their first A-10 Championship since 2021.
-Under Drummond, Massachusetts finished the season with a 15-4 record and a 10-0 mark in A-10 play, earning with the program's 55th consecutive regular season victory.
+Under Drummond, Massachusetts finished the season with a 15-4 record and a 10-0 mark in A-10 play, earning the program's 55th consecutive regular season victory.
 Drummond received her third straight A-10 Coach of The Year honor as the Minutewomen claimed their 14th consecutive A-10 Regular Season Championship and 16th straight season with either a regular season or tournament title.
 The Minutewomen earned their 16th NCAA Tournament appearance overall, fourth in the last five seasons and second under Drummond.
-In the wake of the 2025 season both Jordan Dean and Kassidy Morris earned USA Lacrosse and ILWomen All-America honors with Morris also claiming A-10 Offensive Player of the Year recognition.
+In the wake of the 2025 season both Jordan Dean and Morris earned USA Lacrosse and ILWomen All-America honors with Morris also claiming A-10 Offensive Player of the Year recognition.
 Under Drummond's tutelage Massachusetts has received nine major conference awards and 10 All-American honors overall.

-In 2024 Drummond was named the Atlantic 10 Coach of the Year for the second time in two seasons after leading the Minutewomen to their 13th straight A-10 regular season championship.
+In 2024, Drummond was named the Atlantic 10 Coach of the Year for the second time in two seasons after leading the Minutewomen to their 13th straight A-10 regular season championship.
 Drummond led Massachusetts to a 13-5 record and a perfect 9-0 mark in A-10 play, marking the program's fifth straight unbeaten season in conference play.
 As a team, UMass ranked atop Division I in draw controls per game, second in assists per game and fourth in points per game.
 Drummond's squad also ranked among the top-15 nationally in multiple offensive categories, including scoring offense, scoring margin, and shots per game.

-Drummond was named the 2023 Atlantic 10 Co-Coach of the Year after leading the Minutewomen to a 16-3 overall record and an at-large bid to the NCAA Women’s Lacrosse Championship in her first season at the helm.
+Drummond was named the 2023 Atlantic 10 Co-Coach of the Year after leading the Minutewomen to a 16-3 overall record and an at-large bid to the NCAA Tournament in her first season at the helm.
 UMass posted a 9-0 mark in A-10 play to capture the program’s 15th regular season title.
-The Minutewomen rattled off 15 consecutive wins and climbed as high as no. 13 in the IWLCA/ILWomen Division I Top-25 Poll.
+The Minutewomen rattled off 15 consecutive wins and climbed as high as No. 13 in the IWLCA/ILWomen Division I Top-25 Poll.
 UMass claimed four major A-10 awards with Fiona McGowan named the Co-Offensive Player of the Year, Amy Moreau earning Midfielder of the Year honors, with Audra Tosone named the Defender of the Year.
 The Minutewomen placed 10 players on the all-Atlantic 10 teams with five on the first-team all-conference squad.

 Under Drummond, the UMass offense ranked second nationally in assists per game with 8.21, led by Fiona McGowan’s 2.53 assists per game that ranked seventh nationally.
 The Minutewomen averaged 19.58 ground balls per game to rank third nationally while ranking among the top-10 in points per game, scoring margin, scoring offense, shot percentage, and win percentage.

-Over her five seasons under former head coach Angela McMahon-Serpone, she helped lead the squad to a record of 81-21, five Atlantic 10 Regular Season Championships, two Atlantic 10 Tournament titles and three NCAA Tournament berths.
+Over her five seasons under former head coach Angela McMahon-Serpone, Drummond helped lead the squad to a record of 81-21, five Atlantic 10 Regular Season Championships, two Atlantic 10 Tournament titles and three NCAA Tournament berths.

-In 2022 the Minutewomen earned the first at-large NCAA Tournament bid in program history and were ranked No. 19 in the final poll.
+In 2022, the Minutewomen earned the first at-large NCAA Tournament bid in program history and were ranked No. 19 in the final poll.
 UMass finished fifth in the nation in caused turnovers per game and sixth nationally in clearing percentage on Drummond’s watch.
 At the conclusion of the season, 18 individuals were named to the IWLCA Academic Honor Roll, while six individuals earned Atlantic 10 All-Conference honors and three were named Inside Lacrosse All-Americans.

 Under Drummond’s guidance, Caitlyn Petro tied the NCAA record for individual draw wins in a game in 2021 and the Minutewomen finished second in the nation in draw controls per-game.
-That season Drummond led the No. 12 scoring defense in the nation and mentored Steph Croke to her third Atlantic 10 Midfielder of the Year accolade (2018, 2019, 2021) as well as six All-Northeast Region honorees, six Atlantic 10 honorees and an IWLCA All-American.
-Drummond helped two defenders, Amy Moreau and Jordan Dean, earn national team tryouts with USA and Canada, respectively, while Ally Murphy was selected to the USA U19 squad.
+That season, Drummond led the No. 12 scoring defense in the nation and mentored Steph Croke to her third Atlantic 10 Midfielder of the Year accolade (2018, 2019, 2021) as well as six All-Northeast Region honorees, six Atlantic 10 honorees and an IWLCA All-American.
+Drummond helped two defenders, Moreau and Dean, earn national team tryouts with USA and Canada, respectively, while Ally Murphy was selected to the USA U19 squad.

 As an assistant coach in 2019 Drummond helped guide the Massachusetts draw unit to a nation-best 19.11 draw controls per-game mark while posting the sixth-best draw control percentage in the country at .616.
 She was promoted to associate head coach following that season.